-It is not difficult to care for a bonsai tree.
-There are a few important basic rules of bonsai maintenance that apply to all bonsai.
-If you follow these care instructions, the care of bonsai is easy, your tree grows, stays healthy and we can concentrate on the bonsai design.
+There are a few simple basic rules of bonsai care that apply to almost all tree species.
+If you follow these guidelines, caring for your bonsai will be easy, your tree will grow, stay healthy and we can concentrate on the styling and forming.

-Which basic rules of bonsai care are to be considered ?
+Which basic rules of bonsai care are important ?

-In addition to this short bonsai care guide, which applies to all bonsai, there are specific things that are important for certain tree species.
+In addition to these brief instructions on bonsai care, which apply to all bonsai, there are specific things that are important for certain tree species.

 These special bonsai care tips can be found at: Bonsai tree species